Norton AntiVirus: Criticism

-FBI cooperation
+2001 whitelisting of Magic Lantern

-The FBI confirmed the active development of Magic Lantern, a keylogger intended to obtain passwords to encrypted e-mail and other documents during criminal investigations.
+In 2001, the FBI confirmed the active development of Magic Lantern, a keylogger intended to obtain passwords to encrypted e-mail and other documents during criminal investigations.
 Magic Lantern was first reported in the media by Bob Sullivan of MSNBC on 20 November 2001 and by Ted Bridis of the Associated Press.
 The FBI intends to deploy Magic Lantern in the form of an e-mail attachment.
 When the attachment is opened, it installs a trojan horse on the suspect's computer, which is activated when the suspect uses PGP encryption, often used to increase the security of sent email messages.
 When activated, the trojan will log the PGP password, which allows the FBI to decrypt user communications.
 Symantec and other major antivirus vendors have whitelisted the Magic Lantern trojan, rendering their antivirus products, including Norton AntiVirus, incapable of detecting it.
 Concerns around this whitelisting include uncertainties about Magic Lantern's full surveillance potential and whether hackers could subvert it and redeploy it for purposes outside of law enforcement.

-Update disables legitimate software
+2000s product support

+In 2004, users received an error stating "Your virus protection cannot be updated."
+This error occurred after an update to the software and refused to allow daily updates.

+In 2007, retail customers reported slow and indifferent service on bugs.
+Examples include a faulty error message stating current subscriptions had expired.

+Also in 2007, Norton AntiVirus flagged components of the Pegasus email client as malicious, rendering the program corrupted.
+Symantec customer service addressed the problem by running through a checklist of troubleshooting steps.

 On January 28, 2010 Symantec Anti-virus update marked Spotify as a Trojan Horse disabling the software across millions of PCs.

-Product support

-Retail customers report slow and indifferent service on bugs.
-Examples include a faulty error message stating current subscriptions had expired.
-Users received an error stating "Your virus protection cannot be updated."
-This error occurred after an update to the software and refused to allow daily updates.
-Though the bug was reported in 2004, it was not corrected for the 2005 or 2006 versions.

-Another incident occurred in May 2007, when Norton AntiVirus flagged components of the Pegasus email client as malicious, rendering the program corrupted.
-Symantec customer service addressed the problem by running through a checklist of troubleshooting steps which were not always successful.

-Faulty update
+2006 faulty update

 On July 25, 2006, Symantec released a faulty update for Norton AntiVirus 2006 users.
 Users reported an onscreen message stating "Norton AntiVirus 2006 does not support the repair feature.
 Please uninstall and reinstall.".
 Symantec claimed the faulty update was downloaded to customers between 1:00 PM and 7:00 PM on July 25, 2006.
-Symantec developed a workaround tool and has listed troubleshooting steps, available here.
-The company released a statement, stating they expected to deliver a repair patch to affected users by Monday, July 31, 2006."
+Symantec developed a workaround tool.
+The company released a statement, stating they expected to deliver a repair patch to affected users by Monday, July 31, 2006.

-Uninstallation
+2009 uninstallation

-Norton AntiVirus has been criticized for refusing to uninstall completely, leaving unnecessary files behind.
+Prior to 2009, Norton AntiVirus was criticized for refusing to uninstall completely, leaving unnecessary files behind.
 Another issue is versions prior to 2009 installed LiveUpdate, which updates Norton-branded software, separately.
 The user must uninstall both Norton AntiVirus and the LiveUpdate component manually.
 The LiveUpdate component is purposely left behind to update other Norton-branded products, if present.
 In response, Symantec developed the Norton Removal Tool (SymNRT) to remove leftover registry keys and values along with files and folders.
 However, neither route of uninstallation will remove subscription data, preserved to prevent users from installing multiple trial copies.

 SymNRT can only remove these Norton programs: